-- Normally available only to international postgraduate students residing outside New Zealand.
-Students residing within New Zealand should enrol for SCOM 402 instead.
+- Normally available only by distance.
+Students intending to take this paper on campus should enrol for SCOM 402 instead.

-- This paper is available for only those students enrolled in the Postgraduate Certificate in Science Communication endorsed in Creative Nonfiction Writing
+This paper is available only for those students enrolled in a programme of study with an endorsement in Creative Nonfiction Writing

 - More information link